gnarroway/hato/README.md

 ### Building a client

 Generally, you want to make a reusable client first.
+This will give you nice things like persistent connections with a connection pool.

 This can be done with `build-http-client`:

 ```clojure
 ; Build the client